This article has been updated from a previous version.

 What if your new home costs more than your current mortgage?

-You can still port your mortgage.
-Some financial institutions will do what’s known as a blend and extend mortgage, where they’ll look at the existing mortgage and interest rate, and the new money for the new home at today’s current mortgage rate, and give you a new rate somewhere in between the two while extending the term of the mortgage.
+You can still port your mortgage if you’re upgrading to a bigger home.
+Some financial institutions will do what’s known as a blend and extend mortgage.
+This is when they compare the existing mortgage and interest rate with new mortgage for the new home at today’s current mortgage rate and give you a new rate somewhere between the two while extending the term of the mortgage.

 Are all mortgages portable?

 No, they’re not.
 Some lenders build in portability to their mortgages, while others don’t.
-It’s not something that usually comes up in discussion with your broker or lender but if you think sometime in the next five years you might want to buy a different home, ask if portability is part of your mortgage.
+Nor is it something that usually comes up in discussion with your broker or lender.
+If you think you might want to buy a different home sometime in the next five years, ask if portability is part of your mortgage.

 Most portable mortgages tend to have fixed interest rates.
-If you think you may want to port your mortgage in the future but you have a variable-rate mortgage, ask your lender or mortgage broker about converting your variable rate to a fixed rate so that you can then port it.
+If you have a variable-rate mortgage but are considering porting your mortgage in the future, ask your lender or mortgage broker about converting your variable rate to a fixed rate so that you can then port it.

 When should you port your mortgage?

-The idea of porting your mortgage sounds simple but like everything else mortgage-related, it can get a little muddy if you don’t do your homework.
-You want to make sure you’re getting the best options for you and your finances.
+Like most mortgage-related things, portable mortgages can get a little muddy if you don’t do your homework.
+You want to make sure you’re getting the best mortgage options for you and your finances.